alephsecurity/research/initroot/README.md

-# PoC for initroot: Nexus 6 Motorola Bootloader Kernel Command Line Injection Secure Boot Bypass (CVE-2016-10277) #
+# PoC for initroot: Motorola Bootloader Kernel Command Line Injection Secure Boot Bypass (CVE-2016-10277) #

 By Roee Hay / Aleph Research, HCL Technologies

-Steps:
+Steps on Nexus 6:

 1. Use the commited `initroot.cpio.gz`, or produce your own: